neil-unomaha/flashcard_app/README.md

 **Rails**: You will need rails version `6.1.x`

-**imagemagick**: This app depends on the `image_processing` gem so that you can drag-and-drop images onto your cards.
+**imagemagick**: This app depends on the `image_processing` gem so that thumbnails of your attached images properly show up.
   - To install on a Mac via homebrew: `brew install imagemagick`
   - To install via a debian/ubuntu terminal: `sudo apt install imagemagick`